DevExpress/dotnet-eud/interface-elements-for-desktop/articles/map/selection.md

 To select multiple map items one by one, do the following:
 * Hover over a map item with the mouse pointer;
 * Hold the **Ctrl** key and click;
-* Repeat the steps for the other map items
+* Repeat the steps for the other map items.